dwyl/learn-elm/tutorials/elm-ui/README.md

 This only makes the top level elements `el` and `row` available for use in our view functions.
-The rest of the `elm-ui` functions need to be prefixed with `E` e.g: `E.functionName`
+The rest of the `elm-ui` functions need to be prefixed with `E` e.g: `E.functionName` Avoid using uncontrolled import statements e.g: `import Element exposing (..)` at all cost.
+They might be tempting in the short-run, but they rapidly become an unmaintainable headache.

 The _full_ revised code would be: